tohch4/cms-htmd/README.md

 3. **Process and Action**.
 What steps can I take to improve project outcomes?
 4. **Self and Community**.
 Am I confident in my work?

-## About the word "Bullshit"

-The word "bullshit" has a [long, rich history](https://www.etymonline.com/word/bull?ref=etymonline_crossreference#etymonline_v_18053).
-It's root, *bull*, comes potentially from the Old French (*bole*) or Icelandic (*bull*), generally meaning to deceive or trick, or in the Icelandic, "nonsense."
-In 1600's English, it might mean "a ludicrous blunder involving a contradiction in terms," with evidence of its use in the English language going back to the 14th century.

-In this course, "bullshit" is used as a technical term of art; we embrace the fact that people around the world have been calling bullshit for a very, very long time.

 # About This Course